trixi-framework/HOHQMesh.jl/docs/src/tutorials/spline_curves.md

 ## Generate the mesh

-With the background grid, outer boundary curve, and all inner boundary curves added to the `spline_project` dictionary we are ready to generate the mesh.
+With the background grid, outer boundary curve, and all inner boundary curves added to the `spline_project` we are ready to generate the mesh.
 This will output the following files to the `out` folder:

-* `spline_curves.control`: A HOHQMesh control file for the current project dictionary.
+* `spline_curves.control`: A HOHQMesh control file for the current project.
 * `spline_curves.tec`: A TecPlot formatted file to visualize the mesh with other software, e.g., [ParaView](https://www.paraview.org/).
 * `spline_curves.mesh`: A mesh file with format `ISM-V2` (the default format).